terraform-google-modules/terraform-example-foundation/1-org/README.md

     1. Review the apply output in your cloud build project https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID

 ### Setup to run via Jenkins

+1. Clone the policies repo you created manually in bootstrap: `git clone <YOUR_NEW_REPO-policies>`
+1. Navigate into the repo `cd <YOUR_NEW_REPO-policies>`.
+1. Copy contents of policy-library to new repo `cp -RT ../terraform-example-foundation/policy-library/ .` (modify accordingly based on your current directory).
+1. Commit changes with `git add .` and `git commit -m 'Your message'`
+1. Push your master branch to the new repo `git push --set-upstream origin master`.
 1. Clone the repo you created manually in bootstrap: `git clone <YOUR_NEW_REPO-1-org>`
 1. Navigate into the repo `cd YOUR_NEW_REPO_CLONE-1-org` and change to a non production branch `git checkout -b plan`
 1. Copy contents of foundation to new repo `cp -RT ../terraform-example-foundation/1-org/ .` (modify accordingly based on your current directory).